 10. I was asked by Plaintiffs' counsel to offer my opinion, based on my knowledge, professional medical experience, and expertise in correctional medicine, regarding whether the measures taken by the Clayton County Jail in response to the novel coronavirus ("COVID-19") outbreak have been minimally adequate to mitigate the spread of COVID-19 within the Clayton County Jail.
-I have also been asked to recommend any additional steps that the Clayton County Jail should take to ensure that it is following basic, well-accepted public health standards for the mitigation of COVID-19 in jails.
+I have also been asked to recommend any additional steps that the Clayton County standards for the mitigation of COVID-19 in jails.